 - Cooking the onions until translucent means the color of the onions changes from pure white to a softer white that is more transparent.

 - Browning the ground beef means to cook just until the pink or red color disappears; it does not mean to cook until the meat turns a dark brown.
 Stir with a fork to break up the chunk of ground beef as it cooks so you are left with small, uniform pieces.

 - Cooking vegetables until tender means that when you poke or pierce them with a fork, the tines of the fork slide easily into the flesh, with little resistance.

-- Simmering and boiling are degrees of cooking.
-A simmer means small bubbles rise to the surface of the liquid slowly.
-Simmering liquid doesn't make much noise.
-Boiling means large bubbles rise to the surface of the liquid quickly.
-Boiling liquid is quite noisy.
+- Simmering and boiling are degrees of cooking a liquid.
+A simmer means small bubbles rise to the surface of the liquid slowly; simmering liquid doesn't make much noise.
+Boiling means large bubbles rise to the surface of the liquid quickly and is quite noisy.

 - Pasta is tender when it is cooked all the way through.
-To test that, remove one strand of pasta from the sauce, rinse it with cool water and carefully cut it in half.
+To test that, remove one strand of pasta from the sauce, rinse it with cool water, and carefully cut it in half.
 There should be no white areas inside the pasta, or only a thin white line if you like your pasta to have more texture.
-Then taste it.
-The pasta should not taste of flour, and the texture should be tender but still firm, called "al dente" in Italian terminology.
+Then taste it; the pasta should not taste of flour, and the texture should be tender but still firm, which is referred to as "al dente" in Italian.

-- Stirring frequently means to manipulate the ingredients with a spoon every 2-3 minutes.
+- Stirring frequently means to manipulate the ingredients with a spoon every 2 to 3 minutes.
 Make sure you scrape the bottom of the pan so nothing sticks and burns.

 - The recipe offers a range of 20 to 25 minutes for cooking the pasta in the sauce, and also provides the description of "until pasta is tender."
 Start checking the tenderness of the spaghetti at 20 minutes.
 You shouldn't have to cook the dish beyond 25 minutes, although many factors can influence timing.